How to Import Bank Statements into TallyPrime (All Formats)

 If you handle bookkeeping for multiple clients or process statements from several banks each month, a one-off manual conversion is not sustainable.
 You need a process that works the same way every time.

 The prompt library feature in Invoice Data Extraction addresses this directly.
-You can save your extraction instructions for each bank's statement format, name them (e.g., "SBI Savings Statement" or "HDFC Current Account"), and reuse them month after month.
-When a new batch of PDF statements arrives, you select the saved prompt and run the extraction.
-The platform supports batch processing of up to 6,000 documents per job, so even firms reconciling dozens of client accounts can process an entire month's statements in a single run.
-The output stays consistent across every batch because the same extraction logic applies each time.
-A free tier covers 50 pages per month, with pay-as-you-go pricing for higher volumes.
+You can save extraction instructions for each bank's statement format, name them (e.g., "SBI Savings Statement" or "HDFC Current Account"), and reuse them month after month.
+The platform supports batch processing of up to 6,000 documents per job, and saved prompts keep the output structure consistent across monthly statement batches.

-For a detailed walkthrough of the full PDF-to-spreadsheet process, see our guide on converting bank statement PDFs to structured Excel or CSV.
+For a detailed walkthrough, see our guide on converting bank statement PDFs to structured Excel or CSV.
 The platform can extract data from PDF bank statements from all major Indian banks and international institutions.

 Extract invoice data to Excel with natural language prompts